keldefrawy/keldefrawy.github.io/index.md

 # Publications and Projects
 * My publications can be found [here](https://keldefrawy.github.io/pubs.html) or on [Google Scholar](http://bit.ly/2KIZaWF).
-* More details about projects related to my publications on [ResearchGate](http://bit.ly/37tOPHZ).
+* Details about projects related to publications on [ResearchGate](http://bit.ly/37tOPHZ).

 # Contact